allamand/aws-cdk-eks-multi-region-workshop/content/50-deploy-to-2nd/200-deploy.en.md

 The command below confirms that you can access the EKS cluster in both regions.
-From the CLUSTER name, you can see that both the cluster in the Tokyo region we created earlier and the Oregon cluster we just created were successfully registered.
+From the CLUSTER name, you can see that both the clusters in your primary region and secondary region were successfully registered.

 ```
 kubectl config get-contexts